 What are machine learning and AI?
 We begin with AI because it is the broader capability of machines carrying out tasks in an intelligent way.
 Machine learning is an application of AI that involves a particular type of data analysis to automatically build analytical models.
 Machine learning operates on the premise that computers learn from data; the computers and their models adapt independently as more data are fed to them.
 Machine learning is not a new capability, but it is evolving as data mining becomes more critical to businesses who need to make sense of Big Data.
 Thanks to AI and machine learning, companies can analyze more complex data and get more accurate results.
 Specifically, companies in the customer engagement space utilize AI and machine learning to analyze conversations, both those that end in a sale and those that don’t, and to automatically identify the language that typically leads to a sale or that predicts when a sale will occur.

 To help your company understand how machine learning and AI in data analysis can benefit your business, we have rounded up examples of smart implementation, insights from the experts, and business use cases to give you the information you need to start using these types of advanced data analysis yourself.
 While it’s nice to hear about machine learning and AI in data analysis in theory, we want you to know about it in practice from those who are getting it right.
+If you feel that you need to keep up with the latest developments and trends, consider taking a course or earning a certificate in data analytics.
 Please note, we have listed our 50 examples of smart implementation of machine learning and AI in data analysis in alphabetical order to simplify your search process; thus, they are not ranked or rated in any way.

 WittySparks is a blog run by creative minds who practice in a host of fields and write about hot topics in digital marketing, content marketing, business, and technology, among other fields.
 In this article, they highlight 10 companies that have made strides in using machine learning and gaining a competitive edge.
 Among the companies highlighted by Nastel for smart implementation of machine learning and AI in data analysis are HubSpot, Iris AI, and Descartes Labs.